coha-it/dr-oliver-haas.de/wp-content/plugins/supreme-modules-for-divi/readme.txt

 PHP version >= 5.6

 == Changelog ==
+= 1.5.7 - 30.05.2019 =
+* Fixed: Caldera Forms Rendering issue on the frontend when using shortcode and when user is not using Caldera Forms Module.

+= 1.5.6 - 25.05.2019 =
+* Improved: Divi Supreme Embed Google Map Module now will automatically change the map language based on your WordPress language.
+* Improved: Divi Facebook Feed and Facebook Comments SDK version.

+= 1.5.5 - 23.05.2019 =
+* Improved: Divi Flipbox not animating due to recent Divi CSS conflict when using hover animation.
+* Fixed: Divi Flipbox Button Alignment default to left.
+* Fixed: Divi Flipbox Title Tag on Visual Builder.
+It should be H4 instead of H2.

+= 1.5.4 - 22.05.2019 =
+* Improved: Overwrite the plugin and is based on the WordPress Plugin API, Coding Standards, and Documentation Standards.
+* Improved: Overall better coding.
+* Improved: Compatible with Divi Supreme Pro version even Divi Supreme Free is installed.

 = 1.5.3 - 15.05.2019 =
 * Added: Custom Radio and Checkbox style to Divi Supreme Caldera Forms Module.
 * Improved: Automatically disable Alert Style, Form Styles and Grid Structure on the frontend when using Divi Supreme Caldera Forms Module.